strong-code/botto/README.md

 3. Edit `config.js` according to `example.config.js` in the root directory

+4. Seed the database with [seed.sql](db/seed.sql), or comment out any modules you do not want (note: you can also !unmount them while botto is running)

-4. Launch your botto with `node botto.js`
+5. Launch your botto with `node botto.js`

 # Design